India’s Aarogya Setu gets WHO chiefs applause

 New Delhi, Oct 13: The World Health Organisation (WHO) has lauded India's Aarogya Setu mobile application stating that it helps identify COVID-19 clusters.
 The app has been downloaded by 150 million users and has helped city public health departments identify areas where clusters could be anticipated.

-In the latest briefing, World Health Organisation Director General Tedros Adhanom Ghebreyesus emphasised on the need to implement tried and tested public health tools such as self-isolation, contact tracing to break the chain of transmission.
+In the latest briefing, World Health Organisation Director-General Tedros Adhanom Ghebreyesus emphasised on the need to implement tried and tested public health tools such as self-isolation, contact tracing to break the chain of transmission.

 "Aarogya Setu has helped city public departments to identify areas where clusters could be anticipated and increase Covid-19 testing in a targeted way," the WHO chief also said.